MicrosoftDocs/memdocs/sccm/sum/plan-design/plan-for-software-updates.md

 -   Add the **SYSTEM** account to the **WSUS Administrators** group

 -   Add the **NT AUTHORITY\SYSTEM** account as a user for the WSUS database (SUSDB).
 Configure a minimum of the webService database role membership.

 For more information about how to install WSUS on Windows Server, see [Install the WSUS Server Role](https://docs.microsoft.com/windows-server/administration/windows-server-update-services/deploy/1-install-the-wsus-server-role).

 When you install more than one software update point at a primary site, use the same WSUS database for each software update point in the same Active Directory forest.
-If you share the same database, it significantly mitigates, but doesn't completely eliminate, the client and the network performance impact that you might experience when clients switch to a new software update point.
-A delta scan still occurs when a client switches to a new software update point that shares a database with the old software update point, but the scan is much smaller than it would be if the WSUS server has its own database.
+Sharing the same database improves performance when clients switch to a new software update point.
+For more information, see [Use a shared WSUS database for software update points](/sccm/sum/plan-design/software-updates-best-practices#bkmk_shared-susdb).

 ####  <a name="BKMK_CustomWebSite"></a> Configure WSUS to use a custom website